jolynch/website/content/drafts/semver_must_evolve.md

   An extremely prevalent library for accessing AWS services
 * `elasticsearch` to `elasticsearch2` (Python, [motivation](https://github.com/elastic/elasticsearch-py/issues/515)): A Python client library for the
    Elasticsearch search engine.
 * Every Linux kernel package ever (the Linux kernel has this figured out!).
+The Kernel not only prohibits breaking user-space, but they give their users a great way to install multiple kernels at the same time.

 Reduce the FUD: Binary Versions Can be Traced to Source